University Collaborations and Transdisciplinary Initiatives

 The Vermont Cancer Center (VCC) -

 VCC is a nationally recognized comprehensive clinical and research cancer center committed to innovative cancer research, life-saving prevention and treatment programs, and public education.
 VCC research encompasses cancer prevention and control; clinical research; cell signaling and growth; and genome stability and expression.
-Patient care is provided through the VCC's clinical partnership with Vermont's academic medical center, Fletcher Allen Health Care.
+Patient care is provided through the VCC's clinical partnership with Vermont's academic medical center, The University of Vermont Medical Center.

 Provides mentoring opportunities for young professionals to be trained in clinical and translational research.
 The goal is for the mentored is to become independently funded and form the next generation of well-trained clinical and translational researchers.